This post may contain affiliate links. Please read my disclosure policy.

-The absolutely delicious salad is a big hit in my family — it’s hearty enough to serve as a meatless main dish for lunch or dinner, and it’s perfect for meal prepping!
+The absolutely delicious grain bowl with sweet potatoes salad is a big hit in my family — it’s hearty enough to serve as a meatless main dish for lunch or dinner, and it’s perfect for meal prepping!

 You can also serve it as a side dish paired with chicken meatballs or other cooked protein or vegetables.

 This salad has a nice balance of flavors and textures that’s hard not to love.
 Along with the nutty grains, you get spice-roasted sweet potatoes, kale leaves that get crispy in the oven, and tangy feta cheese crumbles — so good!